hmxlabs/hpc-catalog/README.md

 A community driven catalog of tools and products that are useful in the world of high performance computing (HPC)

 This content has been contributed to by numerous people and started life as a post on [HMx Labs Flux](https://cloudhpc.news/hpc-product-directory/) and [Linked In](https://www.linkedin.com/posts/hamza_high-performance-computing-is-a-funny-fragmented-activity-7240252941645815808-caCq?utm_source=share&utm_medium=member_desktop).
+The later after SC24 on [BlueSky](https://bsky.app/profile/hpcwrangler.com/post/3lbosls3kes2g) too.

 If you wish to contribute to this list please raise a pull request here or drop us an email.